 The yellow stem borer is one of the most destructive insect pests of rice in Asia, causing yield losses ranging from 25 to 87 per cent depending on infestation severity (Pallavi et al., 2017).
 Its larvae bore into rice stems, resulting in dead hearts during the vegetative stage and white ear heads during the reproductive stage, ultimately reducing grain yield (Dutta and Roy, 2018).
 Considering the vital role of rice in ensuring global food security, effective management of insect pests is essential for achieving sustainable rice production (Deka and Barthakur, 2010).

 The resistance exhibited by existing rice genotypes against yellow stem borer is often not stable under field conditions, as their response varies with location, climatic conditions, environmental factors, and other biotic influences (Panigrahi and Rajamani, 2010; Pandey and Choubey, 2011).
-The cultivation of rice varieties possessing adequate resistance to insect pests can reduce the dependence on insecticide applications, thereby minimizing environmental hazards.
+The cultivation of rice varieties possessing adequate host resistance to insect pests can reduce the dependence on insecticide applications, thereby minimizing environmental hazards.
 Therefore, continuous screening and identification of resistant sources against the yellow stem borer are essential for sustaining rice production and improving the livelihoods of rice-growing farmers (Eyidozehi et al., 2015).

 Therefore, the present study was undertaken to evaluate rice cultivars for resistance to yellow stem borer under natural field conditions during Rabi 2025-26 by assessing dead heart and white ear incidence, with the aim of identifying promising resistant donors against yellow stem borer for rice improvement programmes.